tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 The way wgpu handles tensor-scalar operations is by transforming both into a sequence of vectorized scalar operations.
 Since powf already existed in burn-wgpu, it was pretty easy to reuse the existing implementation for the situation where both sides of the operation were tensors.
-The `burn-wgpu` crate is primarily concered with how the operation is compiled and executed by the gpu.
+The `burn-wgpu` crate is primarily concerned with how the operation is compiled and executed by the gpu.
 The actual implementation is defined in `burn-jit`.

 Here is where code was added for powf in `burn-jit` and `burn-wgpu`: